Sciencethebird/IMR_autocollector/README.md

 ## About this project

-this project allows you to collect RGB, depth, mask of objects automatically using GAZEBO
+this project allows you to collect RGB, depth, mask of objects automatically using ROS & GAZEBO

 ## Tutorial
 this tutorial will walk you through the following topics: